 Companionship Companionship is visiting a client who is socially and/or geographically isolated, for the purpose of relieving loneliness and providing continuing social contact with the community; includes activities such as engaging the client in casual conversation, providing assistance with reading, writing letters, escorting a client to a medical appointment and diversional activities such as playing games, going to the movies, the mall, the library or grocery shopping.
-Clay, Duval, St. Johns Congregate Meals/ Congregate Meals Screening Meals/ Congregate published by the U.S. Department of Health and Human Services and the U.S. Department of Agriculture; supports healthy living and reduces isolation amongst elders; the Counseling (Gereontological, Mental Health) Gereontological Counseling - provides emotional support, information, and guidance through a variety of modalities including mutual support groups for older adults who are having mental, emotional, or social adjustment problems that have arisen as a result of the process of aging.; clients are helped to maximize the use of available community resources in order to assure physical and mental wellbeing.
+Clay, Duval, St. Johns Congregate Meals/ Congregate Meals Screening Program offered in a social setting that provides a balanced, nutritionally sound meal designed to meet one-third of the Recommended Dietary Allowance (RDA) for adults that complies with Dietary Guidelines for Americans published by the U.S. Department of Health and Human Services and the U.S. Department of Agriculture; supports healthy living and reduces isolation amongst elders; the majority of the dining sites in PSA 4 are also senior centers, which offer a variety of educational and recreational activities including games, day trips, and exercise.
+Baker, Clay, Duval, Flagler, Nassau, St. Johns, Volusia Counseling (Gereontological, Mental Health) Gereontological Counseling - provides emotional support, information, and guidance through a variety of modalities including mutual support groups for older adults who are having mental, emotional, or social adjustment problems that have arisen as a result of the process of aging.; clients are helped to maximize the use of available community resources in order to assure physical and mental wellbeing.
 Mental Health Counseling - focusses on the unique treatment of psychological disorders and rehabilitation for impairments for persons suffering from a mental illness, including depression and anxiety; services include specialized individual, group and family therapy provided to individuals using techniques appropriate to the senior population and their caregivers.
 Baker, Clay, Duval, Nassau, St. Johns Education and Training A formal or informal opportunity for seniors to gain necessary knowledge, skills, and experiences; the goal is to increase awareness in areas such as medication management, management, crime, accident prevention, or personal enrichment.
 Baker, Clay, Duval, Nassau, St. Johns, Volusia Emergency Alert/Response (EARS) A community-based electronic surveillance service that monitors frail, homebound elders age 60 and over, by means of an electronic communication link with a response center; 24/7 remote location surveillance, a client actuated signal from a wireless, waterproof portable electronic button is responded to by a monitoring company; this service responds to emergencies, reduces days of institutional care and lessens anxiety for seniors living alone or with another functionally impaired person.
 Baker, Clay, Duval, Flagler, Nassau, St. Johns, Volusia